hltcoe/turkle/README.markdown

     python manage.py publish_hits <template_file_path> <csv_file_path>

-with `TEMPLATE_FILE_PATH` replaced with the path to the HIT template file and `CSV_FILE_PATH` replaced with the path to the CSV file containing the data for the individual HITs.
+with `<template_file_path>` replaced with the absolute path to the HIT template file and `<csv_file_path>` replaced with the path to the CSV file containing the data for the individual HITs.

 ### Get results

 To get the results of the completed HITs, `cd` to the root directory of this server's code repository and run the command:

-    python manage.py dump_results RESULTS_TSV_FILE_PATH
+    python manage.py dump_results <template_file_path> <results_csv_file_path>

+with:
+- `<template_file_path>` replaced with the absolute path to where the template file was located when the HITs were published.
+This argument acts as a filter so that only completed HITs from the same template are dumped.
-with `RESULTS_TSV_FILE_PATH` replaced with the desired path to where the results will be saved.
+- `<results_csv_file_path>` replaced with the desired path to where the results will be saved.
 The format is:

+* UTF-8 encoding
 * a header row for the first line
 * one HIT result per line
-* values in each line are tab-delimited
+* values in each line are comma-delimited in the Excel style.